Who's the Ass?

-der Esel“ in German) is a trick-taking card game for 3-12 players.
-The game is played with a deck consisting of 104 cards numbered from 1-13 (8 cards of each rank), five jokers, and one ass card.
+der Esel“ in German) is a trick-taking card game for 3–12 players.
+The game is played with a deck consisting of 104 cards numbered from 1 to 13 (8 cards of each rank), five jokers, and one ass card.
 The ass card is printed the same front and back, so all players know who has it in their hand.

 Rules

 Each player is dealt a number of cards—usually 13, but fewer if there is a large number of players.
 The player who is dealt the ass leads the first trick.

 Tricks

 A player may lead one or more cards.
 If leading multiple cards, all must be the same rank.
 The other players, in turn, have an opportunity to play to the trick.
 Players must play the same number of cards led, and must play higher than the highest card played so far.
 For example, if a pair of eights is led, the next player may only play a pair of nines or higher.
 A player who cannot play, or who does not wish to play, may pass.
 After each player has played or passed once, the trick ends, and the player who played the highest cards leads the next trick.
 Cards played to the trick are taken out of the game.